 Top 40 Most Profitable GPT Wrappers in 2025

-GPT wrappers are making serious money in 2025, and the numbers prove it.
+GPT wrappers are making serious money today, and the numbers prove it.

 These aren't just side projects anymore; some are pulling in millions per month by taking OpenAI's API and packaging it into tools people actually want to use.